Maple Leaf Foods: United Kingdom

 In 1996, Maple Leaf Bakery UK was established in Rotherham as a speciality bakery subsidiary of Canada Bread which in turn is 89.8% owned by Maple Leaf Foods.
 It operates from a total of six sites in the UK and employs around 1,200 employees.
 It owns the New York Bagel brand and currently makes over 90% of the 200 million bagels supplied to the UK retail and wholesale market.

-In recent years, Maple Leaf has diversified from its traditional bagel market into new areas of speciality bakery business.
+In recent years, Maple Leaf has diversified from its traditional bagel market into new areas of specialty bakery business.
 In 2006, it acquired The French Croissant Company, Avance and the Harvestime Bakery.
 These three purchases were followed by the purchase of premium breads supplier La Fornaia in August 2007 and, three months later in November, Bernard Matthews bakery in Dunstable.

 The company's key products now include bagels, ciabatta, croissants, artisan breads, baguettes, soft pretzels, bialys and tear'n'share breads.

 In December 2008, after trying to take over north London based rival The Bagel Group, allegations were made by the owner of The Bagel Group via the tabloid Sunday Mirror newspaper to the Office of Fair Trading of price fixing, after Managing Director Peter Maycock was filmed in a Chinese restaurant.